 Last updated: September 2021

-Description of indicator: Sea surface temperature is a foundational characteristic of the marine environment and temperature dynamics can impact many biological processes.
-Changes in temperatures can influence physiological processes of fish (e.g., metabolic rates and growth rates), fish distribution (e.g., Yang et al. 2019), trophic interactions, availability of spawning habitat (e.g., Laurel et al 2020), and energetic value of prey.
+Description of indicator: Sea surface temperature (SST) is a foundational characteristic of the marine environment and temperature dynamics can impact many biological processes.
+Changes in temperatures can influence physiological processes of fish (e.g., metabolic rates and growth rates), fish distribution (e.g., Yang et al. 2019), trophic interactions, availability of spawning habitat (e.g., Laurel et al 2020), and energetic value of prey (von Biela et al. 2019).
 Extended periods of increased SST can lead to marine heat waves (Bond et al. 2015; Hobday et al. 2016).
 We describe trends in sea surface temperature throughout the Gulf of Alaska (GOA) ecosystem regions.

 In recent years, warm water events have become so frequent in the world’s oceans that a new method for describing them has been formalized.
 We consider marine heatwaves (MHWs) to occur when SST exceeds a particular threshold for five or more days.
 That threshold is the 90th percentile of temperatures for a particular day of the year based on a 30-year baseline (Hobday et al., 2016).
 The intensity of a MHW can be further characterized by examining the difference between the 90th percentile threshold for a given day and the baseline (“normal”) temperature for that day.
-If the threshold is exceeded, the event is considered moderate, strong (2 times the difference between then threshold and normal), severe (3 times the difference between the threshold and normal), or extreme (>=4 times the difference) (Hobday et al., 2018).
+If the threshold is exceeded, the event is considered moderate, strong (2 times the difference between then threshold and normal), severe (3 times the difference), or extreme (>=4 times the difference) (Hobday et al., 2018).

 Satellite SST data from the NOAA Coral Reef Watch Program were accessed via the NOAA Coast Watch West Coast Node ERDDAP server (https://coastwatch.pfeg.noaa.gov/erddap/griddap/NOAA_DHW.html) for January 1985 - September 2020.
-Daily SST data were averaged within the western (144 ̊W - 163 ̊W) and eastern (133 ̊W – 144 ̊W) Gulf of Alaska (WGOA and EGOA, respectively) for depths from 10m – 200m (i.e., on the shelf).
+Daily SST data were averaged within the western (147 ̊W - 163 ̊W) and eastern (133 ̊W – 147 ̊W) Gulf of Alaska (WGOA and EGOA, respectively) for depths from 10m – 200m (i.e., on the shelf).
 Detailed methods are online, including maps of the spatial strata and processing the data in R (github.com/jordanwatson/EcosystemStatusReports/tree/master/SST).